balinomad/go-csp/README.md

 ### Building a Complex Policy

-Easily build a robust policy by adding multiple directives and sources.
+Easily build a robust policy by chaining methods.
 The package handles deduplication and sorting automatically.

 ```go
 p := csp.New()